With so many labels vying for your sustainable food dollar, it is becoming increasingly difficult to decide which is best.

 Why was it also important to Circle B to manage butchering and processing?
 How does handling of the hog prior to processing impact the quality and flavor of the meat?

-What does it mean to be a responsible, environmentally minded farmer in 2015?
+What does it mean to be a responsible, environmentally minded farmer?

 Where can customers find Circle B Ranch products?